NotKingSnow/hotds2w1/README.md

 q "**What character has the first line of dialogue in Game of Thrones?**" a "Ser Waymar Royce", "Waymar Royce", "Waymar", "Ser Waymar"

-q "**How many characters die in the cold open of S1E01 of Game of Thrones?" a "Two", "2"
+q "**How many characters die in the cold open of S1E01 of Game of Thrones?**" a "Two", "2"

 q "**Who is the first major character to have dialogue in S1E01 of Game of Thrones?**"